 Choose between guest and customer-linked orders

-- Use a customer-linked order when the customer has an existing account and you want the order to appear in their order history.
+- Assign to a customer account when the customer has a registered account and you want the order to appear in their My account > Orders history.
 The customer must log in to pay.

-- Use a guest order when the customer does not have an account, when you want to simplify the payment process, or when you need someone other than the account holder to complete the payment.
+- Create as a guest order when the customer does not have an account, or when you need anyone with the link to be able to pay without logging in.

 Questions and support